Top 25 US Universities with the Most Powerful Alumni Network

 • Ray Stannard Baker (MDNG LAW: 1891), biographer of Woodrow Wilson

-• James McDonald Vicary, market researcher; pioneered the notion of subliminal advertising in 1957.
+• James McDonald Vicary, a market researcher, pioneered the notion of subliminal advertising in 1957.

 Carnegie Mellon University is a private and nonprofit research university based in Pittsburgh, Pennsylvania.

-Established in the year 1900 by famous industrialist Andrew Carnegie as the Carnegie Technical Schools, the university became the Carnegie Institute of Technology in the year 1912 and began granting four years degree.
+Established in the year 1900 by famous industrialist Andrew Carnegie as the Carnegie Technical Schools, the university became the Carnegie Institute of Technology in the year 1912 and began granting four-year degrees.
 In the year 1967, the Carnegie Institute of Technology merged with the Mellon Institute of Industrial Research to form Carnegie Mellon University.

-The main campus is located 3 miles (5km) from Downtown Pittsburgh, Carnegie Mellon has grown into an international university with over a dozen degree-granting locations in six continents, including campuses in Qatar and Silicon Valley, and more than twenty (20) research partnerships.
+The main campus is located 3 miles (5 km) from Downtown Pittsburgh.
+Carnegie Mellon has grown into an international university with over a dozen degree-granting locations on six continents, including campuses in Qatar and Silicon Valley, and more than twenty (20) research partnerships.

 With its strong focus on creating new things, many of its students go on to connect with some of the world’s most successful companies.

-CMU boasts numerous student traditions with a distinctly Scottish flavour that owe their heritage to its Scottish-American founder, Andrew Carnegie.
+CMU boasts numerous student traditions with a distinctly Scottish flavor that owe their heritage to its Scottish-American founder, Andrew Carnegie.

 Notable Alumni